Sciatica Treatment

 Symptoms

-• Pain radiating from the lower back through the buttock and down the leg
+Pain radiating from the lower back or buttock down the leg

 Common Causes